-The Trustees are responsible for the choice of assumptions for the valuation and agreeing an appropriate level of future contributions with the agreement of Lazard & Co., Services Limited, the sponsoring employer (the "Employer").
-The main results and agreed contribution are summarised in chart 1 and table 1, with further detail in the following sections, appendices and attached key documents.
+The Trustees are responsible for the choice of assumptions for the valuation and agreeing an appropriate level of future contributions, with the agreement of Lazard & Co., Services Limited, the sponsoring employer (the "Employer").
+The main results and agreed contributions are summarised in chart 1 and table 1, with further detail in the following sections, appendices and attached key documents.

-Chart 1: Summary of main results as at 31 December 2013
+Chart 1: Summary of main results as at 31 December 2016

-3046833 Table 1: Summary of agreed employer contributions Page 2 of 23 In respect of Deficit against Technical Provisions £0.2m by 1 June 2014 (paid) of £9.5m £2.15m to be transferred from the accounts associated with the security arrangements by 30 June 2015 £8.7m to be paid in three equal instalments by 30 June, 30 September and 31 December 2015 respectively Expenses Each year the Trustees and the Employer will agree an amount to be paid by the Employer towards the expenses of running the Scheme
+Table 1: Summary of agreed employer contributions

+In respect of Deficit against technical £7m by 31 March 2018 provisions of £1.3m pa to be paid by 31 March each £24m year, with the first payment in 2021 and the final payment in 2030 Expenses Each year the Trustees and the Employer will agree an amount to be paid by the Employer towards the expenses of running the Scheme Other PPF levy payable by the Employer in full
-Other

-PPF levy payable by the Employer in full

-3046833 Table of Contents
+3384895 Table of Contents

 1. Benefits, contributions, data and assets 4

 2. The 2005 Funding Agreement 5

-3. Funding objective and actuarial assumptions 7
+3. Funding objective and actuarial assumptions 6

-4. Technical provisions 9
+4. Technical provisions 8

-5. Discontinuance 10
+5. Discontinuance 9

-6. Contribution policy and implications for funding 12
+6. Contribution policy and implications for funding 11

-7. Experience since the valuation date 13
+7. Experience since the valuation date 12

-8. Certification 14
+8. Certification 13